-Here are three tips for providing a positive answer when an interviewer asks you, “what do you like least about your job?”:
+Here are three tips for providing a positive answer when asked, “What do you like least about your job?”:

 - Company culture

-- Relationship with coworkers and boss
+- Your relationship with coworkers or your boss

-- Leadership style of upper management
+- The leadership style of upper management

 - Opportunities to advance in your career